1979 Men's World Open Squash Championship

 The 1979 McGuinness Men's World Open Squash Championship was the men's edition of the 1979 World Open, which serves as the individual world championship for squash players.
-The event took place in Toronto in Canada during September 1979.
+The event took place in Toronto in Canada, from 20 to 30 September 1979.
 Geoff Hunt won his third consecutive World Open title, defeating Qamar Zaman in a repeat of the 1977 final.

+The event was the third 'Open' event billed as the world championship.
+Previously the British Open had been considered the primary event in squash.
+The World Amateur Squash Championship continued to run in addition to the Open event until 1980.